home-assistant/home-assistant.io/source/_components/plant.markdown

 ## {% linkable_title Examples %}
 ### Using plain MQTT sensor to get the data
-This is a practial example that uses a multiple of `MQTT sensors` to supply the readings used by the `plant` sensor.
+This is a practical example that uses a multiple of `MQTT sensors` to supply the readings used by the `plant` sensor.
 Another good source of this data would be the [Mi Flora](https://home-assistant.io/components/sensor.miflora/) component.